softlayer/softlayer-python/README.md

 Sublime does not include every syntax highlight.
 To get certain highlights, you have to install them by hand.
 The instructions below delve into the install processes for __Jekyll__, __LESS__, and __Liquid__.

-#### Package Control

 Use [Package Control](http://sublime.wbond.net), Sublime's built-in tool, to install these syntaxes.

-If you have Package Control, skip the rest of this and click any of the links below.
+If you already have Package Control, skip the rest of this and click any of the links below.
 If you don't, this [install guide](http://sublime.wbond.net/installation) will walk you through all the install options.
 Once that's done, click any of these links:

 * [Jekyll](#jekyll)
 * [LESS](#less)
 * [Liquid](#liquid)

-##### Jekyll
+#### Jekyll

 1. Open Preferences > Package Control.
 2. Type `Install Package` and hit return.